mittermichal/geocoding/README.md

 - libpostal - claims to parse and label address data with high accuracy, used by other geocoding projects, fast.
 Separate service because of memory usage and init time.
 Chosen ZeroMQ wrapped docker image for speed, and ease to use, though it might be outdated.
 - osm2pgsql - support flexible customization of import with Lua, rather than YAML configuration of imposm3

-## Future improvements or scalability strategies.
+## Possible improvements or scalability discussion:

 - import relations with boundary=administrative and name tags from OSM
   - to add: